Luke Charters: Early life and education

 Charters was born on 18 August 1995 in York, North Yorkshire, England.
 He was educated at Huntington School, a comprehensive school in York.
-He studied philosophy, politics, and economics at the University of Oxford, graduating with a Bachelor of Arts (BA) degree in 2016.
+He studied philosophy, politics, and economics at Mansfield College, Oxford, graduating with a Bachelor of Arts (BA) in 2016.
 He then studied political science at the University of Chicago, graduating with a Master of Science (MSc) degree in 2017.

 Career

 Before his political career, Charters worked at the Bank of England and at the Financial Conduct Authority with a focus on fraud.
 While at the Bank of England, Charters helped with the polymer banknote programme and contributed to the development of new payment infrastructure projects.
-During the COVID-19 pandemic, Charters collaborated with the CEOs of several banks to ensure readily available access to cash.
+During the COVID-19 pandemic, Charters stated that he collaborated with the CEOs of several banks to ensure readily available access to cash.

 Charters subsequently worked in the fintech industry as a senior manager at the global payroll company Remote and led their fraud and compliance function.
-In May 2022, Charters was appointed company director.
-In March 2024 Charters resigned as a company director.
-Charters was also a company director of Charters-Reid Surveyors Ltd between October 2014 and October 2017.
-In July 2020, Charters was appointed a company director of Roots Local Ltd cocktail bar, and resigned as a director in July 2022 before the company was placed in voluntary liquidation in 2023.
+In 2021, Charters founded Roots, a cocktail bar in East Village in London.